pact-foundation/pact-ruby/README.md

 #### 2. Create a skeleton Animal Service client class

-Imagine a service provider client class that looks something like this.
+Imagine an Animal Service client class that looks something like this.

 ```ruby
 require 'httparty'